6 Fun Fall Festival Ideas for Schools (That Raise More Money)

 Pro tips for planning a fall festival

-• Start planning 8–12 weeks in advance
+• Start planning 8 to 12 weeks in advance

 • Build a volunteer committee early